iamyasinkaya/iamyasinkaya/README.md

-Hi!
-My name is Yasin Kaya.
+Hi, I'm Yasin.
 I am interested in software development and technology.
-Here I try to share my knowledge and experience by sharing my projects and contributing to open source projects.
+Here I share my knowledge and experience by sharing my projects and contributing to open source projects.

 ## 🌐 Socials: